 Area 1A – Notes

-‘Felice Harris’ has long been thought to be a sasanqua x reticulate hybrid but this is now regarded as wrong and it has been reclassified as a x williamsii.
+‘Felice Harris’ (1A-017) has long been thought to be a sasanqua x reticulata hybrid but this is now regarded as wrong and it has been reclassified as a x williamsii.

-‘Jenny Lind’ is a large bush but seems very reluctant to bloom.
+‘Jenny Lind’ (1A-023) is a large bush but seems very reluctant to bloom.
 It may still be recovering from severe pruning.
 Update April 2018, some flowers have now been produced.

-‘Kramer’s Supreme’ has still not started to flower following severe pruning a number of years ago but is not producing many and they are too high to reach.
+‘Kramer’s Supreme’ (1A-025) has just started to flower following severe pruning a number of years ago but is not producing many and they are too high to reach.

-‘Lady Kay’ should be bright scarlet, variegated and fimbriated, making this plant something else.
+‘Lady Kay’ (1A-026) should be bright scarlet, variegated and fimbriated, making this plant something else.
 Its foliage is very much like ‘Tricolor’ so I’m leaning towards ‘Lady MacKinnon’, the variegated form of ‘Lady de Saumerez’.

-‘Laura Walker’ is described as “semi-double to anemone form” so I have doubts about this plant.
+‘Laura Walker’ (1A-027) is described as “semi-double to anemone form” so I have doubts about this plant.

-‘Purity’ is the American synonym for ‘Shiragiku’ and this plant appears similar to the plant of that name at 1D-026
+‘Purity’ (1A-041) is the American synonym for ‘Shiragiku’ and this plant appears similar to the plant of that name at 1D-026.

-‘Southern Charm’ is a good sized bush but is showing no sign of flowering.
+‘Southern Charm’ (1A-045) is a good sized bush but is showing no sign of flowering.